gnt-job¶

 scripting.

-option takes a comma-separated list of output fields.
+The -o option takes a comma-separated list of output fields.

 The available fields and their meaning are: